enigmagroup/enigmabox-openwrt/README.md

 enigmabox-openwrt
 =================

-OpenWRT package feed for the Enigmabox software suite.
+OpenWrt package feed for the Enigmabox software suite.

 How to build that stuff: